Complete Guide What to visit Berlengas

 Activities & tours

-São João Baptista Forte is probably the main landmark in Berlenga island.
-Although the date of its construction is uncertain, it is known that the current fort configuration dates from 1651 after it has been (re)constructed by D. João IV.
+São João Baptista Forte is probably the main landmark on Berlenga Island.
+Although the date of its construction is uncertain, it is known that the current fort configuration dates back to 1651, after being rebuilt by King João IV.

-There are several stories of pirate attacks and bombings and it even served as a prison between the 17th and 18th centuries.
+Over the years, the fort witnessed several pirate attacks and bombings, and it even served as a prison between the 17th and 18th centuries.

 Berlengas Fort São João Baptista

 The fort was restored again in the 1950s after it was no longer used for military purposes (which had happened until 1914).
-The access to the fort involves a staircase, but it is a relatively simple route.
+The access to the fort involves a staircase, but it is a relatively easy walk.

 Fishermen’s Quarter

-Located in the former location of Misericórdia Monastery, this neighbourhood consists of 20 houses and is the only settlement in the Berlengas Archipelago.
+Located in the former location of Misericórdia Monastery, this neighborhood consists of 20 houses and is the only settlement in the Berlengas Archipelago.

-Built in 1940, this neighbourhood was intended to provide housing for the fishermen who lived there at the time.
-This is also where the island’s restaurant and mini-market are located.
+Built in 1940, this neighborhood was intended to provide housing for the fishermen who lived there at the time.
+This is also where you’ll find the island’s restaurant and mini-market.

 Berlenga Grande Beach (Carreiro do Mosteiro Beach)

 Located next to the Fishermen’s Quarter, this is the most famous beach on the island.
-The sand is quite short, but the colour of the water is simply superb (so beautiful that it almost makes you forget how cold it is).
+The sandy area is relatively small, but the color of the water is simply stunning (so beautiful that it almost makes you forget how cold it is).

-The access to the beach is relatively simple, and this beach is strategically located next to the island’s pier.
+The access to the beach is relatively simple, and this beach is conveniently located next to the island’s pier.

 Other beaches

-There are other beaches – Forte Beach or Cova do Sonho Beach – that are less well known.
-These beaches are more difficult to access and during high tide, they have almost no sand.
+There are other beaches on the island, such as Forte Beach and Cova do Sonho Beach, although they are much less well known.
+These beaches are more difficult to access, and during high tide, they have almost no sand.

 Duque de Bragança Lighthouse

-Located on the highest point of the Berlenga island, it was Marquês de Pombal that ordered this lighthouse to be built in 1758, even though it only started operating in 1842.
+Located at the highest point of Berlenga Island, the Duque de Bragança Lighthouse was commissioned by the Marquês de Pombal in 1758, although it only started operating in 1842.

 Berlengas Lighthouse Duque de Bragança

-The lighthouse can be visited every Wednesday from 14h to 17h and the visit is free of charge.
+The lighthouse can be visited every Wednesday from 2 pm to 5 pm, and admission is free of charge.

 Ilha Velha Trail

-This is the shortest trail on the island (1.5 km round trip) and is a relatively easy route.
-During the trail, you can see the other islets (Estelas and Farilhões) and even Cabo Carvoeiro on clearer days.
+This is the shortest trail on the island (1.5 km /0.9 mi round trip) and a relatively easy route.
+Along the trail, you’ll be able to see the other islets (Estelas and Farilhões) and even Cabo Carvoeiro on clearer days.

 While walking this trail, you will also pass by the seagull colonies, very typical of the island.